reframejs/reframe/readme.md

 ### Fully Flexible

 Reframe is designed from the ground up to be flexible.
-The goal is to give you the same flexibility as if you would implement your app with do-one-thing-do-it-well libraries.
+The goal is to give you the same flexibility as if you would use do-one-thing-do-it-well libraries.

 At the core of Reframe's flexibility is the "Progressive Eject" feature which allows you to progressively and fully gain control over your app.

-Also, Reframe is universal: It supports every type of apps.
+Also, Reframe is a universal framework: It supports every type of apps.

  - [Progressive Eject](#progressive-eject)
  - [Universal Framework](#universal-framework)